-10. Income Taxes
+11. Income Taxes

-The Company had no income tax expense for the years ended December 31, 2023 and 2022.
+The Company is subject to multiple state minimum income tax expense for the years ended December 31, 2024 and 2023.
 Due to uncertainties surrounding the realization of its deferred income tax assets in future periods, the Company has recorded a 100% valuation allowance against its net deferred income tax assets.
 If it is determined in the future that it is more likely than not that any deferred income tax assets are realizable, the valuation allowance will be reduced by the estimated net realizable amounts.